tirth-2001/react-barrel-exports-vscode-extension/README.md

 - Create barrel export for React components
 - Separate component generation snippet for JavaScript and TypeScript

+### 1.0.1

+- Bugfix : new line issue fix in index file

 ---

 ## Found bug?
 Have a feature request? 🪲